Health and Saftey

 • On site register - How are you keeping track of people inside the building so you know that everyone has been evacuated successfully?

-• Providing first aid – are their sufficient first aid equipment and trained staff for the number of people on site?
+• Providing first aid – are there sufficient first aid equipment and trained staff for the number of people on site?

 Implementing health and safety